-The Lexington & Covington Turnpike Tollhouse occupies a small lot at the intersection of Lime Kiln and Enfield roads, both of which once formed part of the course of the Lexington & Covington Turnpike in the city of Lexington.
-Built circa 1834, the tollhouse was originally a two-room brick building, with a Flemish-bond front, a molded brick cornice, and gable end chimneys (one now interior).
+The Lexington & Covington Turnpike Toll House occupies a small lot at the intersection of Lime Kiln and Enfield roads, both of which once formed part of the course of the Lexington & Covington Turnpike in the city of Lexington.
+Built circa 1834, the toll house was originally a two-room brick building, with a Flemish-bond brick front, a molded brick cornice, and gable-end chimneys (one now interior).
 A board-and-batten frame ell was added between 1865–67.
-The tollhouse’s stone basement likely functioned as a kitchen and the main level as a dining room.
-Two vertical plank or “boxed” rooms were added to the east gable end of the original section, probably during the early 1870s, giving the house an overall U-shape.
+The Lexington & Covington Turnpike Toll House’s stone basement likely functioned as a kitchen and the main level as a dining room.
+Two vertical plank or “boxed” rooms were added to the east gable end of the original section, probably during the early 1870s, giving the house an overall U shape.
 A Victorian porch and mantels may date to 1887.
 The turnpike served the farms and the iron furnaces of Rockbridge and Alleghany counties.
-Although it was intended as a link in a chain of turnpikes connecting Richmond with the Ohio River, it declined in the 1850s and eventually reverted to county road status.
+Although it was intended as a link in a chain of turnpikes connecting Richmond with the Ohio River, the turnpike declined in the 1850s and eventually reverted to county road status.

 VLR: Virginia Landmarks Register

 NRHP: National Register of Historic Places